Hundreds rush to rural Chinese bank after solvency rumours-media

 That news was followed by China's first domestic bond default by a Shanghai-based solar power company in March, which negatively impacted wider sentiment in Chinese credit markets.

-Local media have also reported a heavily indebted real estate developer in Zhejiang province was at risk of defaulting on 3.5 billion yuan ($565 million) worth of loans -- a situation that has yet to be resolved.
+Local media have also reported a heavily indebted real estate developer in Zhejiang province was at risk of defaulting on 3.5 billion yuan (343 million pounds) worth of loans -- a situation that has yet to be resolved.

 When contacted by Reuters by phone on Tuesday, an official at the Jiangsu Sheyang Rural Commercial Bank branch hung up, saying she was busy.